Scream It Like You Mean It: 2012

 The fourth tour featured 18 bands, reaching 49 cities over five and a half weeks (July 5 through August 12), and featured two stages; however, the tour was divided into two separate tours (entitled Blue or Red) which criss-crossed each other at multiple dates (entitled Gold).
 The Blue tour headliner was The Acacia Strain, and the Red tour headliner was Attack Attack!.
 MerchNow and LA GEAR sponsored the tour.
-Due to the closing of the venue Sonar in Baltimore, MD, the tour's last date was August 11, 2012 at Empire in Springfield, VA (Blue tour).
+Due to the closing of the venue Sonar in Baltimore, MD, the tour's last date was August 11, 2012, at Empire in Springfield, Virginia (Blue tour).